-AngularJS is an open source web application framework.
+AngularJS is an open-source web application framework.
 It was originally developed in 2009 by Misko Hevery and Adam Abrons.
 It is now maintained by Google.
-Its latest version is 1.4.3.
+Its latest version is 1.2.21.

 Definition of AngularJS as put by its official documentation is as follows −

-AngularJS is a structural framework for dynamic web apps.
-It lets you use HTML as your template language and lets you extend HTML's syntax to express your application's components clearly and succinctly.
-Angular's data binding and dependency injection eliminate much of the code you currently have to write.
+AngularJS is a structural framework for dynamic web applications.
+It lets you use HTML as your template language and lets you extend HTML's syntax to express your application components clearly and succinctly.
+Its data binding and dependency injection eliminate much of the code you currently have to write.
 And it all happens within the browser, making it an ideal partner with any server technology.

-Overall, AngularJS is a framework to build large scale and high performance web application while keeping them as easy-to-maintain.
+Overall, AngularJS is a framework to build large scale, high-performance, and easyto-maintain web applications.

-Following are most important core features of AngularJS −
+The core features of AngularJS are as follows −

 Data-binding − It is the automatic synchronization of data between model and view components.